And they're even more fascinating now when seen through the lens of our Sages.

 After all, "all the best people are doing it."
 So why shouldn't everyone?

-What's more, you have all these European princesses willfully producing love-children out-of-wedlock—their only concern whether these children inherit a title or not.
+What's more, you have all these European princesses willfully producing children outside the framework of marriage—their only concern whether these children inherit a title or not.

 And with all the out-of-wedlock children & loose behavior pre-Flood, why did shame motivate women to abort?

-After all, it's clear that generation commonly produced children out-of-wedlock.
+After all, it's clear that generation commonly produced children outside of marriage.

 Perhaps it's like today: An unwanted pregnancy is considered an easily preventable mistake in the mid-to-upper classes.